IFoundGeorge/IFoundGeorge/README.md

 ## 👨‍💻 About Me

-💻 I'm an aspiring **Software Developer** passionate about building useful tools and automation.
+I'm an aspiring **Software Developer and Technician** who enjoys building systems that solve real problems and make people's lives easier.

-🚀 Currently working on:
-- AI Resume Analyzer
-- Automation workflows with Workato
+I am passionate about technology, automation, and creating tools that improve efficiency.
+My goal is to develop practical solutions that help individuals and organizations work smarter.

+I often experiment with **AI-assisted development (vibe coding)**, but I also make sure to understand the code I work with.
+I can read, analyze, and modify code to improve functionality and troubleshoot issues.

+Currently, I focus on learning and building projects involving:

-- Full-stack web apps
+- Full-stack web development

-📚 Currently learning:
-- Next.js
-- AI integrations
+- AI integrations and automation
-- Backend systems
+- Backend systems and APIs
+- Workflow automation tools like Workato

 ⚡ Fun fact:
 I enjoy building **AI tools and automation systems that solve real problems.**